-Never adjust the seat if there is a child restraint installed on it that uses either the lower or top tether anchor points to secure it.
-This can damage the child restraint or loosen the tethers that keep it fixed in place.
+Never adjust the seat if there is a child restraint installed on it that uses either the lower or top tether anchorage points to secure it.
+This can damage the child restraint or loosen the tethers keeping it fixed in place.